universalsequences/zen/README.md

 That is the power of Gen~, abstracting away all that chunk nonsense to give you the stream of sound.

-# Why do we need this in the onchain?
+# Why do we need this onchain?

 Onchain generative music is limited by web-audio.
 Simple concepts like oscillator hardsync & feedback FM are not implemented, even though they've been around since the 80s.